 Be a pointer-outer.
 Snap pictures of a tree in the park each month of the year to watch it change.
 Photograph your puppy (or a new sibling!) each week to note similarities and differences over time.
 Plant seeds and watch them grow and change.
 Cook together and notice the transformation that happens as a collection of ingredients becomes a plate of cookies.

 Take advantage of local activities.
 Bring your child to local parks, nature centers, library story hours, local museums, historic tours, and other enriching events.
 Many towns and cities have a wide range of free or low-cost activities that expand children’s horizons in endless ways.
 Even a simple trip to a recycling center or transfer station (most have hours they are open to the public) is a wonderland of new sights and sounds for small children.

 Help your child cope with and overcome obstacles.
-Model the language she can use when she is frustrated.
-Guide her through problem-solving techniques.
-Let her know it’s okay to ask for help.
+Model the language they can use when frustrated.
+Guide them through problem-solving techniques.
+Let them know it’s okay to ask for help.
 (Sometimes children who have been given the message that they are very clever and good at figuring things out by themselves have trouble asking for help.)